jkjung-avt/hand-detection-tutorial/README.md

   $ tensorboard --logdir=ssd_mobilenet_v1_egohands_eval
   ```

-  Again, we open `http://localhost:6006` with a browser locally.
+  Again, open `http://localhost:6006` or `http://<IP.addr>:6006` with a browser.
 Click on the 'IMAGES' tab.
+You can then browse through all images in the validation set and check how well your trained model performs on those images.

   <p>
   <img src="doc/eval.png" alt="TensorBoard showing evaluation result of ssd_mobilenet_v1_egohands" height="300px"/>